-Our Sports Hormone range of blood tests was designed with athletes and IPED users in mind - we offer them with the aim of keeping you safe.
+Our Sports Performance range of blood tests was designed with athletes and IPED users in mind - we offer them with the aim of keeping you safe.
 They all check for important markers for health that can be negatively impacted by IPED use.

 Important health measures include:

 Red blood cells: taking anabolic steroids can cause you to produce more red blood cells making your blood thicker and more prone to clotting.
 This raises your risk of heart attack and stroke.

 Liver function: liver inflammation is commonly seen, especially if steroids are taken orally.
 Inflammation causes liver enzymes to leak into the blood where they can be measured.
 Please be aware that steroid use can be causing liver damage even before your enzymes are elevated.

 Kidney function: although there may be no direct effect on the kidneys, elevated blood pressure (which is commonly seen with IPED use) can cause kidney damage.
 The combination of steroid use and high protein intake can also put pressure on kidney function.